coady/waiter/README.rst

          ...
          break

-   for _ in wait(delays, timeout)         # standard convention for ignoring a loop variable
+   for _ in wait(delays, timeout):        # standard convention for ignoring a loop variable
       ...                                 # won't sleep past the timeout if ...:
          break